Just announced: The Oregon Trail closes out the 2014–15 season!

 - Receive special offers for nonsubscription events

 You know you love what Impact does.
-Join us for the three remaining plays of the season, and not only will you have a guaranteed good time at least three times a year, you’ll get all the sweet benefits to the left.
+Join us for the final two plays of the season, and not only will you have a guaranteed good time at least three times a year, you’ll get all the sweet benefits to the left.
 New this season: each production, every subscriber gets a free soft drink or $2 off a glass of beer or wine, plus an exclusive subscriber-only souvenir button for each production.
 Bottom line?
 Subscribing to Impact is the best theatre decision you’re going to make this year.